-Join us and make a statement to share with your family, friends, neighbors, and communities nationwide.
+Join us and make a statement to share with your family, friends, neighbors, and communities.
 Take the Pledge Today!
 I pledge to stand up to all forms of hate, bigotry and bullying.
 I will not stay silent in the face of intolerance based on race, ethnicity, sexuality, gender, religion, ability or any other factor.
 I will work together with my neighbors to create safer, more inclusive communities for all.
 Online Form - Pledge FormWeb Form Creator WHY TAKE THE PLEDGE?
-Pledges are a great way to make people think about harmful words and actions and aspire to change.
+If you stand up to hate and bullying, you can change someone’s life—maybe even your own.
+The Pledge is a reminder to speak up:

 Bowling Green State University students, faculty, and community members launched a Not In Our Town Campaign after a series of racially charged tweets spurred the community into action.
 After two incidents of hate speech earlier this school year, a number of inappropriate tweets came to light after a group of African-American students visited a local bar on April 4, immediately sparking a response from the Black Student Union, according to the BG News.